-Use charities, and charity shops for that matter, as your “go to” place for your wedding day needs.
-Brides Do Good is an amazing charity that sell ex designer samples at a fraction of the cost and you’ll be helping to protect vulnerable young girls in the process.
+Use charities, and charity shops for that matter, as your “go-to” place for your wedding day needs.
+Brides Do Good is an amazing charity that sells ex-designer samples at a fraction of the cost and you’ll be helping to protect vulnerable young girls in the process.
 You can pick up some great finds in charity shops and then use a local alterations service to make it right for you.

 CONSIDER AIR POLLUTION

 Think about your carbon footprint by using non-fuelled transport.
 Go electric with your cars, or if possible go vintage and get a horse and carriage, ensuring that the horses are happy and well looked after of course.

 Ask your suppliers what’s in season; what flowers are in season, and what vegetables are in season…if they are not in season they will have been imported increasing your carbon footprint!
 For example, peonies are much sought after but are only grown here in the late spring.

 Don’t just buy shoes, accessories, suits, bridesmaid dresses, etc that can only be worn once.
 Choose styles that can be worn again and again – or can be reused for another purpose.
 And if not, then pass them on to another couple.
 Choose slow fashion if you buy new.

 Think about your food wastage from the day; your caterers may already have something in place for this such as composting it so make sure you ask them and if they don’t, arrange for as little waste as possible or give to a homeless shelter or charity.

 Try and have as little waste as possible.
 Think about what you will do with your flowers afterwards; you could donate them to a charity, local hospice or care home to brighten up someone else’s day, or take them to a local hospital!